Chart Color Schemes

 APY Lands has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 19 projects that are expected to impact the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 20 projects that could affect the region.
 Notable projects include APY Lands Groundwater Quantity and Quality Investigation, Umuwa Multi-Agency Facility, Umuwa Central Power House Renewable Energy Upgrade, and Fregon Anangu School Upgrade.
-The following list details those projects likely to be most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.